openvinotoolkit/openvino/docs/optimization_guide/model_optimization_guide.md

 - :doc:`Post-training Quantization <ptq_introduction>` is designed to optimize the inference of deep learning models by applying the post-training 8-bit integer quantization that does not require model retraining or fine-tuning.

 - :doc:`Training-time Optimization <tmo_introduction>`, a suite of advanced methods for training-time model optimization within the DL framework, such as PyTorch and TensorFlow 2.x.
-It supports methods, like Quantization-aware Training, and Strustured and Unstructured Pruning.
+It supports methods, like Quantization-aware Training, Strustured and Unstructured Pruning, etc.

 Post-training Quantization is the fastest way to optimize a model and should be applied first, but it is limited in terms of achievable accuracy-performance trade-off.
 In this case, Training-time Optimization with NNCF is an option.